 Additional photos from 1980 by Philip and Pete Payzant

-The Original Henrichenburg lift-lock - in Germany; operated 1899-1962 (web page in deutsch, english, francais, nederlands) [Thanks to Eckhard Schinkel for directing me to this one.]
+The Henrichenburg lift-lock - in Germany; original lift operated 1899-1962, then later iterations in 1962 and 1989 (web page in english, deutsch, francais, nederlands) [Thanks to Eckhard Schinkel for directing me to this one.]

 "submarine lock" - boats travel up and down underwater in a closed caisson.
 Operated on Somerset Coal Canal for two years in late 1790's.
-Further details will be found at the Somerset Coal Canal (Society) web site, under "caisson lock".
+Further details will be found at this Somerset Coal Canal (Society) web page, under "caisson lock".